-Valve Presents: The Sacrifice and Other Steam-Powered Stories #1
+Title: Valve Presents: The Sacrifice and Other Steam-Powered Stories

-For fifteen years, Valve Corporation has defined the cutting edge of video games.
-Now, Valve joins with Dark Horse to bring three critically acclaimed, fan-favorite series to print, with a hardcover collection of comics from the worlds of Left 4 Dead, Team Fortress, and Portal.
-With over 300-pages of story, Valve Presents: The Sacrifice and Other Steam-Powered Stories is a must-read for fans looking to further explore the games they love, or comics readers interested in dipping their toes into new mythos!
+For fifteen years, Valve has defined the cutting edge of video games.
+Now, Valve joins with Dark Horse to bring three critically acclaimed, fan-favorite series to print, with a collection of comics from the worlds of Left 4 Dead, Team Fortress, and Portal.
+With over two hundred pages of story, Valve Presents: The sacrifice and other Steam-Powered Stories is a must-read for fans looking to further explore the games they love or comics readers interested in dipping their toes into new mythos!

 My Take on The Sacrifice and Other Steam-Powered Stories, Volume 1:

 Since this Graphic Novel was reviewed through NetGalley, I am only reviewing the story received.

 Louis, Francis, Zoey, and Bill are up to their eyeballs in zombies in The Sacrifice.
 In this installment, we follow our four survivors in an attempt to get to a safe zone (flashbacks to the game anyone?).
 But even when it looks as if rescue is a breath away, things – as we know from the game – are not always as they seem.
 And this outbreak is NOT the Flu.